YDIB11/Swissdata/index.markdown

 ---

+### Autopilot Announcement (October 10, 2014): When Tesla Starts Selling Software

+Tesla's Autopilot announcement was not a new car, it was a new identity.
+The company was asking investors to see Tesla as more than an automaker, a sensor stack, a computer on wheels, and a software roadmap that could compound over time.

+The market was not impressed on day one:

+**Event day return: -7.82%**
+**30-day return: +2.48%**

+<p class="sdx-note">PLACEHOLDER: Insert Tesla Autopilot Announcement cumulative return chart (tesla_event_analysis.ipynb, Step 5 visualization).</p>

+That combination is classic Tesla.
+The headline triggers fear, regulation risk, liability, execution, but the idea lingers, and the stock drifts back as investors reprice the narrative.

+---

-### Model S Deliveries (June 22, 2012): Birth of Credibility
+### Model 3 First Deliveries (July 28, 2017): Proof, and the Start of Production Hell

-In June 2012, Tesla did something that many had thought impossible: it delivered real, working electric cars to real customers.
-The Model S wasn't a concept.
-It wasn't a promise.
-It was a vehicle you could actually drive.

-This mattered enormously because Tesla's credibility was constantly questioned.
-Could they really build cars at scale?
-Would the technology work?
-Was this whole thing just vaporware from a charismatic CEO?

-The first deliveries answered those questions, at least partially.
-Tesla could build a car.
-It could ship that car.
-The future was starting to arrive.
+The Model 3 was Tesla's make or break product.
+Deliveries meant the promise was real, but they also opened the harder question, can Tesla scale without breaking?

+The footprint was subtle:

-Event day return: **+4.97%**.
-The market cheered.
+**Event day return: +0.18%**

-But then something unexpected happened:

-30-day return: **-16.34%**
+**30-day return: +8.54%**

-<p class="sdx-note">PLACEHOLDER: Insert Tesla Model S Deliveries cumulative return chart (tesla_event_analysis.ipynb, Step 5 visualization).</p>
+<p class="sdx-note">PLACEHOLDER: Insert Tesla Model 3 First Deliveries cumulative return chart (tesla_event_analysis.ipynb, Step 5 visualization).</p>

-Wait, what?
-Tesla proved it could ship cars, and the stock _fell_ 16% over the following month?

-This is what we call a **"False Start"**, initial enthusiasm that quickly fades.
-The celebration of delivery day gave way to harder questions: Could Tesla actually make money selling cars?
-How would it scale production?
-The company was still tiny, still losing money, still facing enormous execution risks.

-The Model S delivery was a genuine milestone.
-But in 2012, it wasn't yet clear that Tesla would survive long enough to matter.
+This is a slow-burn pattern.
+The market did not celebrate the first cars, it waited to see whether the factory could keep up.

 ---